-STATIC Vs DYNAMIC ANOMALY DETECTION:
+STATIC Vs DIMAMIC ANOMALY DETECTION:

-Static analysis is analysis done on source code without actually executing it.
+Static analysis is analysis done on source code without actually excluting it.
 For example: source code syntax error detection is the static analysis result.
 Dynamic analysis is done on the fly as the program is being executed and is based on intermediate values that result from the program's execution.
-For example: a division by zero warning is the dynamic result.
+For example: a division to the organize is the dynamic result.

-If a problem, such as a data flow anomaly, can be detected by static analysis methods, then it doesnot belongs in testing - it belongs in the language processor.
+If a problem such as a data flow anomaly, can be detected by static analysis methods, then it does not belongs in testing - it belongs in the language processor.
 There is actually a lot more static analysis for data flow analysis for data flow anomalies going on in current language processors.